Skip to content

 active = BooleanField(required=True)

-Accepts values: - True: true, True, 1, yes - False: false, False, 0, no
+Accepts values: true, True, 1, yes for true; false, False, 0, no for false.

 DecimalField